Press enter or spacebar to select a desired language.

 • Students who do not meet all the admission requirements may be considered for provisional standing.
 To obtain provisional standing, the applicant must demonstrate to the faculty of the particular program that he or she is capable of graduate work by meeting most of the requirements for admission while providing an acceptable plan for completing any requirement(s) that is/are deficient and/or by demonstrating ability to do graduate-level work by completing 12 credit hours of graduate study with a B (3.0) or better in each course and/or satisfying other provisional requirements set at the time of admission.

 • The appropriate graduate faculty will review the status of the provisional student each term.
 After the student successfully completes 12 credit hours and fulfills other terms according to provisional admission, the student will be reclassified as a regular standing student.
-A student may remain on provisional standing for only 12 credit hours unless special circumstances exist and permission for an extension is given by the EdD committee.
+A student may remain on provisional standing for only 12 credit hours unless special circumstances exist and permission for an extension is given by the Doctoral committee.

 ?
 Transfer Credits